OctopusDeploy/docs/docs/guides/deploying-html-and-javascript-applications.md

 That's fine!
 This example uses AngularJS but the same basic principles apply for any applications running in a browser or NodeJS.
 Instead of using AngularJS constants, you could provide globally accessible values, or alternatively provide the configuration values in a separate JavaScript file your application loads as a module.
 The important part to understand is how to get your Octopus Variables into your application.
 :::

-On this page:

-- Prerequisites
-- Sample Application
- - Step 1: Upload the package to the built-in repository
- - Step 2: Create the project, variables and deployment process
- - Step 3: Deploy!
- - Step 4: Minify the JavaScript and deploy again!
-- Next steps

 ## Prerequisites {#DeployingHTMLandJavaScriptApplications-Prerequisites}